 The 2017 vote

 In June, 2017, a fifth vote was held.
 In this vote, 97% of the voters chose statehood.
 Fewer than two percent voted for the current territorial option or for independence.
 Both the “commonwealth” and the independence party called for boycotts of the vote.
 As many observers noted at the time, nobody calls for a boycott of a vote they think they can win.
 Statehood clearly won.
-The hart above shows the growing popularity of statehood, and the final vote confirmed it.
+The chart above shows the growing popularity of statehood, and the final vote confirmed it.

 This post was originally written in English and may be being auto-translated by Google.